python/cpython/Doc/library/urlparse.rst

    pair: relative; URL

 .. note::
-   The :mod:`urlparse` module is renamed to :mod:`urllib.parse` in Python 3.0.
+   The :mod:`urlparse` module is renamed to :mod:`urllib.parse` in Python 3.
-   The :term:`2to3` tool will automatically adapt imports when converting your sources to 3.0.
+   The :term:`2to3` tool will automatically adapt imports when converting your sources to Python 3.

 **Source code:** :source:`Lib/urlparse.py`